 Dorrowsan is a city with about 30,000 people living it.
 The city is a single structure made entirely out of magical ice.
 The ice doesn’t melt despite high ambient temperatures and does not chip when attacked with a non-magical weapon.
 It does melt when an everlasting torch is put next to it, even though such a torch is just an illusory flame that produces no heat.

-The fortress’s temperature is a comfortable 72˚F (22˚C) with a slight wind in larger rooms.
+The fortress’s temperature is comfortable with a slight wind in larger rooms.
 Sunlight penetrates the walls illuminating every room, hall, and passageway, but one cannot see through the ice into other rooms.
 Food, furniture, and items can be produced at will if the person doing so is in a calm state of mind.
-In combat a Concentration check is required of DC 15+how many rounds the combat has lasted.
 The created things all have a look similar to the ice and will melt if taken from the fortress.

-Obviously such a paradise would attract many people, but the city is run like a mystical cult with many odd organizational principles and rituals.
-The societal classes are split into colors with White being on the bottom going through Red, Orange, Yellow, Green, Blue, and Purple to the highest Black.
-To get into the city you must give up your possessions and wear a robe according to your color.
-If you wish to have your items returned you are given a tattoo that signifies that you are never to enter the city again.
-One is upgraded from each color for doing something considered exceptional for their current ranking and downgraded for doing something dishonorable.
+Obviously such a paradise would attract many people, but until recently the city was run like a mystical cult with many odd organizational principles and rituals.
+The societal classes were split into colors with White being on the bottom going through Red, Orange, Yellow, Green, Blue, and Purple to the highest Black.
+To get into the city you had to give up your possessions and wear a robe according to your color.
+If you wished to have your items returned you were given a tattoo that signifies that you were never to enter the city again.
+People upgraded from each color by doing something considered exceptional for their current ranking and downgraded for doing something dishonorable.
 The society’s rules are vaguely Japanese in structure.

 The different ranks don’t have any significant responsibilities as the fortress provides enough that no real work is needed.
 Each rank simply has a level of control over lower ranks.
 Hence if a Yellow wanted a Red to help him make a table with their minds then the Red would have to help or risk demotion.